-All these measures served a common purpose: Building up a powerful European robotics community of Robot Manufacturers and Research Institutions that does not waste its resources in fragmentation, but that works together on a sound operational basis of common ground, trust and mutual understanding.
-The advantage of a combined action plan was seen to be that a "chain of knowledge flow" should be created from concepts originating from research institutions to product development in robot manufacturers, with ECHORD++ being the scientific authority establishing contact and bridging the gaps between them and the large number of (potential new) users of robotic technology.
+All these measures served a common purpose: Building up a powerful European community of robot manufacturers and research institutions that does not waste its resources in fragmentation, but that works together on a sound operational basis of common ground, trust and mutual understanding.
+The advantage of a combined action plan of academia and industry was seen to be a "chain of knowledge flow" that spans from concepts (originating from research institutions) to products developed by robot manufacturer.
+In this set-up, ECHORD++ serves as the scientific authority with the notion to establish contact and bridge the gaps between academia and existing, but also a large number of (potential new) users of robotic technology.
 In summary, the objectives of ECHORD++ were:

-- to provide attractive opportunities for coordinated and target-oriented scientific research as well as knowledge transfer in robotics; - to create a productive collaboration environment for research institutions and robot manufacturers across Europe; - to advance the key enabling (emerging) technologies in a bi-directional, scientific exchange between research institutions and robot manufacturers; - to encourage the development of new application domains and to enlarge the community of users; - to provide the industry with tangible and measurable results in terms of the deployment of new technologies; - to promote the involvement of end users in the research process; - to promote the participation of SMEs with no experience in European research projects.
+• to provide attractive opportunities for coordinated and target-oriented scientific research as well as knowledge transfer in robotics;

+• to create a productive collaboration environment for research institutions and robot manufacturers across Europe;

+• to advance the key enabling (emerging) technologies in a bi-directional, scientific exchange between research institutions and robot manufacturers;

+- to encourage the development of new application domains and to enlarge the community of users; - to provide the industry with tangible and measurable results in terms of the deployment of new technologies; - to stimulate the involvement of end users in the research process; - to promote the participation of SMEs with no experience in European research projects.